So since the beginning of the week, the internet has known no peace courtesy the visit of the French president, Emmanuel Macron to Nigeria.

 Now, where in Nigeria does this happen?
 I mean what man dares try this in Nigeria.
 They will say they it’s a swear case.
 As in the man has been cooked vegetables for.

-Even some of us whose wives are the same age with them still face persecution from their families for marrying their age-mates.
+Even some of us whose wives are the same age as them still face persecution from their families for marrying their age-mates.
 But seriously, abeg, who age epp?

 Nigerian men – and women alike – better learn from a real man, president Emanuel Macron.